jalpp/Liquid/README.md

 ## Usage

-**/move <String (SAN/LAN) chess move>** play a chess with Lise, using /move to input chess moves
+**/move <String (SAN/LAN) chess move>** play a chess move with Lise, using /move to input chess moves

 **/resetboard**